-I recommend Gede for any long-distance transfers between areas in Bali.
-He is based north of Canggu but travels across the island and can also arrange day trips.
-We found that his rates were extremely fair, his vehicles are clean and he also provides a forward-facing car seat if you are traveling to Bali with young children.
-The best way to contact Gede to book transportation is via Whatsapp at +62 812 3689 2841.
+I recommend Gede (Whatsapp at +62 812 3689 2841) or Sudewa/Ani (Whatsapp at +62 819 9845 3366) for any long-distance transfers and day trips in Bali.
+We found that their rates were fair, vehicles were clean and they can also provide a forward-facing car seat if you are traveling to Bali with young children.

 Once you have arrived within a particular area in Bali it is usually possible to get around on foot if you are traveling short distances, by rental scooter or Grab/Gojek (on-demand ride-hailing – download the app before your trip), or by local taxis.

 One caveat I will leave you with before renting a scooter in Bali is that you need to be extremely careful – you may want to consider this option carefully if you are not confident and experienced in driving a scooter, or do not have the necessary license to drive a motorcycle (in which case any accidents may not be covered by your travel insurance).

 Don’t get me wrong – I love the flexibility of having our own scooter and having the ability to come and go as you please, but it really doesn’t take much to cause a serious accident.
 All I can say is, understand the risks of driving a scooter in Bali (or anywhere, really) and ensure that you know where the nearest medical centers and hospitals are located in the event of an accident.